icinganalysis/icinganalysis.github.io/content/messinger.md

 ##Appendix

-Messinger added an appendix with
+Messinger added an appendix with test data.

 > One phase of this test program included a series of surface temperature measurements